We’re really looking forward to welcoming you back to Beamish!

 - Glass screens have been installed where necessary – but you’ll see the same friendly smiles from our staff and volunteers.

-- Please wear a face covering in all our indoor spaces as specified in government rules.
+- Please wear a face covering in all our indoor spaces as specified in government guidelines.

 - Our staff and volunteers have received additional COVID-19 Secure training.

 Many of our museum exhibits are open and we’ve introduced one-way systems to help the visitor flow and to ensure your safety, please follow the signs.
 We will be opening up other areas as and when we are able to with everyone’s safety our top priority.
-Wherever possible we’re opening up doors of exhibits you can’t get into, so you can still look inside.
+In some spaces, we have opened up doors of exhibits you can’t get into, so you can still look inside.

-Please note: We aren’t able to run our period transport but we’ll be getting these back up and running as soon as we can, with the accessible bus our first priority.
-It is better to plan for no transport across the museum and to therefore decide on which areas to visit as a priority given the time available.
+Please note: We are currently running reduced period transport and the accessible bus is functioning.
+It is better to plan for longer periods between transport across the museum and to therefore decide on which areas to visit as a priority given the time available.

 Toilet facilities are open across the museum, with enhanced cleaning regimes and hygiene measures.
 There is no access to the toilets in the Entrance Building for school groups when they arrive.
 The nearest toilets available will be in The Pit Village next to Hetton Silver Band Hall, this is a 10 minute walk from the Entrance.

+The museum is currently a cashless site, so pupils will not be able to purchase items individually themselves, unless they have a bank card with them.
 You can pre-order items from the shop for pick up as you leave the museum, or for sweets in the sweet shop, when you make the booking.
-It may be difficult for children to be served individually given the current COVID-19 constraints.